 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, and to review your account statements and explanation of benefits statements for suspicious activity.
-You may also review the information contained in the attached Steps You Can Take to Help Protect Your Information.
-There you will also find more information on the complimentary credit monitoring services we are making available to you.
-While Columbia will cover the cost of these services, you will need to enroll yourself in the services we are offering, if you would like to do so.
+OTP encourages you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring free credit reports for suspicious activity and to detect errors.
+You can review the enclosed Steps You Can Take to Help Protect Personal Information for additional details on how to take steps to protect your information, should you feel it is necessary to do so.
+Additionally, OTP encourages you to enroll in the complimentary credit monitoring and identify restoration services we are offering.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at 800-643-8122 between the hours of 6 a.m. and 6 p.m.
-Pacific Time Monday - Friday.
-You may also write to Columbia at 14452 Arndt Rd NE, Aurora, OR 97002.
+To ensure your questions are answered in a timely manner, please call 877-237-3894, Monday through Friday, from 8:00 a.m. to 8:00 p.m.
+Central Time.
+Additionally, you can write to us at OneTouchPoint, Inc., Attention: Incident Response, 1225 Walnut Ridge Drive, Hartland, Wisconsin 53029.

-We sincerely regret any inconvenience or concern this incident may have caused.
+OTP takes the privacy and security of the information in our care seriously.
+We sincerely regret any inconvenience or concern this incident may cause you